ianlewis/kay/docs/source/forms-usage.rst

 A form is composed of Field objects.
 In this case, our form has four
 fields: subject, message, sender and cc_myself.
-TextField, EmailField and BooleanField are just three of the available field types; a full list can be found in the document titled 'Form Field'.
+TextField, EmailField and BooleanField are just three of the available field types; a full list can be found in :doc:`form-fields`.

 If your form is going to be used to directly add or edit an AppEngine Datastore model, you can use a ModelForm to avoid duplicating your